mchennig/RPA-SoSe2021-Team6/README.md

 organizations
 - `IN: country`: Name of the organization's country or person's nationality
 - `IN: firstName`: Name of the organization or first name of the person
-- `IN: lastName`: Last name of the person (persons only)
+- `IN: lastName`: Last name of the person (people only)
 - `IN: confidenceLevel`: Similarity percentage for string comparisons (default: 80)
 - `OUT: riskLevel`: Risk level of the person or organization
 - `OUT: riskReason`: Reason for the assigned risk level.
-Contains a reference to an OFAC the corresponding list and rekevant program
+Contains a reference to an OFAC the corresponding list and relevant program

 ## Interpol Wanted List
 Checks Interpol's online database for red notices with similar person names.
-This workflow only works for persons.
-If a different than Firefox should be used it is necessary to change the `BrowserType` of the `Open Interpol red notices` activity to the corresponding browser.
+This workflow only works for people.
+If a different Browser than Firefox should be used it is necessary to change the `BrowserType` of the `Open Interpol red notices` activity to the corresponding browser.